DANS-KNAW/easy-module-archetype/README.md

       (Requires RPM to be installed.
 On the Mac: `brew install rpm`.)
     - Hook scripts, partially implemented, that will execute during RPM installation (before/after install and before/after remove).
-* Vagrant and ansible set-up:
-    - Allows you to quickly set-up a VM for testing.
-Simply type `vagrant up`.
-(Requires vagrant and ansible to be installed.)
-    - `yum-repo.yml` helper script, called from `src/main/ansible/vagrant.yml` (commented out by default) which sets up a local yum repo and installs your rpm on the test VM.
 * Probably more, by the time your read this...

 [current common practices]: common-practices.md